Ex Post Conditions for the Exactness of Optimal Power Flow Conic Relaxations: Introduction

+A persistent obstacle to the wider adoption of conic relaxations to solving the OPF is that sufficient conditions for optimality are rarely met.
+This means that, for most cases, there is no guarantee that a solution to a convex relaxation of the OPF will be feasible with respect to the original problem \cite{OPFSurvey}.
+Instead of relying on these \emph{a priori} conditions, we propose solving a conic relaxation of the OPF problem first, then verifying optimality using an \emph{ex post} condition.
+The possibility of readily obtaining an optimality certificate could potentially justify solving a convex relaxation of the OPF before attempting the nonconvex \texttt{AC-OPF} directly.

-In this letter, we present a simple \emph{ex post} condition that guarantees that the solution obtained via any conic relaxation of the \texttt{AC-OPF} resulting from a lifted, linear power flow constraint coincides with the solution to the original problem.
-Specifically, we show that obtaining a rank-$1$ optimal voltage matrix by a conic relaxation implies that this solution is exact for the original \texttt{AC-OPF} problem.
+\paragraph{Contribution} In this short communication, we present two equivalent \emph{ex post} conditions that guarantee that a solution obtained via any conic relaxation of the \texttt{AC-OPF} resulting from a lifted, linear power flow constraint coincides with the solution to the original problem.
+Specifically, we show that obtaining an optimal voltage matrix that is either rank-$1$ or has self-coherent cycles from a conic relaxation implies that this solution is exact for the original \texttt{AC-OPF} problem.
+In particular, this result holds for the tight-and-cheap relaxation and the strong, tight-and-cheap relaxation presented in \cite{bingane2018tight}.
+If either condition is respected, the obtained solution will satisfy all \texttt{AC-OPF} constraints and will minimize its objective function.
+The operator can then directly implement this solution in the grid without having to check for feasibility or running the NP-hard \texttt{AC-OPF}.
+We then illustrate the application of these conditions on MATPOWER cases where sufficient exactness conditions are not met.